Migrate Existing Webhooks to Outpost

 -

-Cost & resource efficient
+Cost & resource efficiency

-Smart retry logic, improved deliverability and scalable infrastructure minimize resource consumption, reducing operational costs while ensuring seamless event delivery at any scale.
+Smart retry logic, improved deliverability, and scalable infrastructure minimize resource consumption, reducing operational costs while ensuring seamless event delivery at any scale.

 For Event Consumers: